Ahmednas211/Wordpress-using-LAMP-Stack/README.md

     ```

+7. Purpose of the Setup Server Above:

+The setup server serves as the core configuration hub for our AWS-hosted WordPress site.
+It orchestrates the installation of essential components like Apache, PHP, and MySQL for database operations.
+Moreover, it creates an Amazon EFS volume, enabling shared access to WordPress content among multiple EC2 instances in our chosen Availability Zones (AZ 1 and AZ 2).

+Key Functions:

+  - Installs and configures Apache, PHP, and MySQL for seamless WordPress operation.

+  - Manages database connections and updates configurations in wp-config.php.

+  - Establishes an Amazon EFS volume mounted on the HTML directory of web servers.

+  - Facilitates content sharing across EC2 instances in AZ 1 and AZ 2, mirroring the setup of Web Server 1 and Web Server 2.
+This design ensures high availability and scalability for our WordPress site.

 3. DNS and SSL/TLS Certificate Setup:

     - Route 53 Configuration: Create a hosted zone on Route 53 to manage the DNS records for your application.
 Configure DNS records like A and CNAME records as needed.